ReSpeak/Qint/README.md

 To activate logging for audio, use e.g. `RUST_LOG=debug,qint_proxy::audio::audio_to_ts=trace`.

+By default, the proxy searches for the frontend in `../frontend/build`, where the frontend gets built by default.
+For packaging, it is useful to load the frontend for another directory, which can be set during compilation: `env FRONTEND_PATH=./frontend/ cargo build`

 ### Build the frontend
 The backend needs to be built first because it autogenerates part of the frontend code.